osaisacson/tillsammans/README.md

 ### Deploying

+We are set up to deploy through firebase.
+If you are setting up a clone of Alla Tillsammans then this is how to do it from scratch: https://www.geeksforgeeks.org/hosting-a-static-website-on-firebase-for-free/

-When you're ready to release the changes:
+After that is set up this is what you do to release the changes:

 1. Go to the master branch